 How to Store Rocky Road Ice Cream

 Homemade ice cream is easily stored in your freezer.
-Store this Rocky Road ice cream in the freezer in an airtight container with a piece of parchment paper or wax paper pressed to the top of it.
+Store this Rocky Road ice cream in the freezer in an airtight container (we really like these reusable ice cream containers) with a piece of parchment paper or wax paper pressed to the top of it.
 Homemade ice cream is best eaten within 1 month.